Interested in Your Own Personally Branded Magazine? Click Here!

 The listing phase

-Real estate agents are equipped to make good judgements on this, so trust that they have your best interest in mind when talking about price.
-They deploy a few tools to get accurate numbers, and if you feel it’s too high or low let them know and they’d be happy to discuss further.
-You’ll likely feel weird seeing your house listed with a number because you can’t value the memories you’ve made there.
-Put aside feelings and think business.
+Real estate agents are equipped to make good judgements on this, so trust that yours has your best interest in mind when talking about price.
+They can deploy a few tools to get accurate numbers, and if you feel it’s too high or low, let them know so you can discuss further.

 Organized living room

 Staging is very different from decorating.
-In fact, it’s the opposite.
-Decorating makes a home your own.
-Staging gives it a broad appeal so that potential buyers can envision it as their own.
-The top staging priorities are listed as follows:
+In fact, it’s the opposite!
+Decorating makes a home your own, while staging gives it a broad appeal so potential buyers can envision it as their own.
+The top staging priorities are:

 • Doing a thorough, deep cleaning